csouto/K8sHPA/README.md

 helm install stable/grafana --name ds -f values-grafana.yaml
 ```

-Finally the Ingress resource:
+**Finally the Ingress resource:**
 ```shell
 kubectl apply -f manifests/ing-web-ingress.yaml
 ```

-and the Horizontal Pod Autoscaler:
+**and the Horizontal Pod Autoscaler:**
 ```shell
 kubectl apply -f manifests/hpa.yaml
 ```

   In this scenario Grafana was expose using a NodePort, check the port with `kubectl get svc --namespace default -l "app=grafana" -o jsonpath="{.items[0].spec.ports[0].nodePort}"`.
   Please use your browser to access it using this port and the external IP of your EC2 instance to import this [dashboard](https://github.com/csouto/K8sHPA/blob/master/dashboard.json).
-Get password by running ` kubectl get secret --namespace default ds-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`
+Get the password by running ` kubectl get secret --namespace default ds-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`

 Now hopefully everything is configured!
 Just generate some traffic to <*instance ip*> on port 80 and use grafana or `kubectl describe hpa ` to check it!